-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVI.
-TRANSPORTATION/TRAFFIC Would the project: a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths and mass transit? Х b) Conflict with an applicable congestion management program, including but not limited to level of service standards and travel demand measures or other standards established by the county congestion management agency for designated roads or highways? Х c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that result in substantial safety risks? х
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths and mass transit?
+X b) Conflict with an applicable congestion management program, including but not limited to level of service standards and travel demand measures or other standards established by the county congestion management agency for designated roads or highways?
+X c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that result in substantial safety risks?
+X d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? × e) Result in inadequate emergency access?
+X

-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? х e) Result in inadequate emergency access? х f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? Х
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
+X

-The subject site is located on the north side of East Edgar Avenue between South Maple and South Dearing Avenues.
-In the Fresno General Plan Circulation Element, East Edgar Avenue is designated as a local street, which is designed to provide direct access to properties, while discouraging excessive speeds and volumes of motor vehicle travel incompatible with neighborhoods being served through the implementation of multiple, well connected routes and traffic calming measures.
-The project will be required to construct all necessary street frontage improvements to City Standards.
+The subject site is located on the northwest corner of East Shepherd and North Willow Avenues and includes a small portion of East Yeargin Drive.
+In the Fresno General Plan Circulation Element, East Shepherd Avenue is designated as a superarterial street, which has a primary purpose of moving multiple modes of travel traffic to and from major traffic generators and among subregions; North Willow Avenue is designated as an arterial street, which has a primary purpose of moving traffic within and between neighborhoods and to and from freeways and expressways; and, East Yeargin Drive is designated as a local street, which is designed to provide direct access to properties, while discouraging excessive speeds and volumes of motor vehicle travel incompatible with neighborhoods being served through the implementation of multiple, well connected routes and traffic calming measures.